JeanBaptisteServais/Jojo-detector-/README.md

 <h3>For that</h3>

-Thank to <strong>S.Belleguy</strong> who's help me a lot for the formula !
+Thank to <strong>Simon Belleguy</strong> who's help me a lot for the formula !

 - We take the max point, the head and the footer of the current object